AndrewSRea/My_Learning_Port/Bootstrap/Layout/Breakpoints/README.md

     }
 }
 ```

-These Sass mixins translate in Bootstrap's compiled CSS using the values declared in Bootstrap's Sass variables.
+These Sass mixins translate in Bootstrap's compiled CSS using the values declared in its Sass variables.
 For example:
 ```
 // X-Small devices (portrait phones, less than 576px)
 // No media query for `xs` since this is the default in Bootstrap